mobahug/Drawing-App_SP/README.md

 The finished product have a .exe file what I won't upload here but to make a new one just ```pip install pyinstaller```.

-In the file have a settings option whre can customize the FPS, Screen-size etc.
+In the file have a settings option where can customize the FPS, Screen-size etc.

 This was a great opportunity to learn more about Python and it's powerful methods.